charliecai00/Tree-Versus-Income/README.md

 ## Results
 - [Our result can be found at here.](./ana_code/result.txt)

+## Paper
+- For more details of this project, one can look upt the full paper at [here].(./Paper.PDF)
 ## Collaborators
 Contributor to this project: Charlie Cai(lc4181@nyu.edu), Stephen Zhang (stephen.zhang@nyu.edu)